anik112/Zkt-Attendence_Software/README.md

 Describe The Program
 ====================

+- 'zkemkeeper' this is SDK file of zkt attendence device.
+Please add this SDK in references of project if it doesn't have.

 - Program.cs file is the main runable file where have:
 ```
 private static String zktFilePath = System.IO.Path.Combine(Environment.CurrentDirectory, "SetupMachineList.xml");
 private static String dbaFilePath = System.IO.Path.Combine(Environment.CurrentDirectory, "Setup.xml");

-This code user for load the XML files.
+//This code user for load the XML files.
 ```
 ```
 Application.Run(new WindowFrom(zktFilePath));

-This code run the main function with load XML file.
+//This code run the main function with load XML file.
 ```
 - WindowFrom.cs file have full design of application.
 - CoreZkt.cs file is main interface class of this application.